Monday, October 2, 2023

 How to start quitting smoking today

 The reason smoking is still so prevalent despite the many risks is, of course, because it’s addictive.
-Quitting isn’t easy, but there are some things that can help.
+Quitting isn’t easy, but some things can help.

 Use biodegradable nicotine products